 Aside from containing berberine, goldenseal also contains the chemical hydrastine.
 According to Dr. James Duke’s phytochemical database, goldenseal contains approximately 15,000 - 40,000 ppm of hydrastine.
 The average amount, 27,500 ppm, equates to about 27 mg / mL of goldenseal.
 You may well get more hydrastine then this since this is merely an approximation of the average level present in this herb.

 Hydrastine is present in goldenseal almost as much as berberine is, and it is a proven inhibitor of Candida albicans.
-The study that reports such findings was published in the German journal Zeitschrift für Naturforschung C [62.1-2 (2007): 19-26].
+A study that reports such findings, was published in the German journal Zeitschrift für Naturforschung C [62.1-2 (2007): 19-26].
 The study found that both berberine and hydrastine inhibited Candida albicans at a concentration of 4 mcg / mL.
 There is, of course, about 27,000 mcg in each milliliter of goldenseal; more than enough to deal with a yeast infection.

 Side Effects of Goldenseal for Yeast Infections

 In general, goldenseal is considered very safe for short term use by adults at reasonable dosages.
 However, rare side effects of using this herb include vomiting and nausea.
 Goldenseal, as mentioned, does contain berberine.
 Berberine could possibly react with some medications.
 The following medications may be effected by taking goldenseal:

 - Cyclosporine: Goldenseal may elevate cyclosporine levels in the blood.

 - Digoxin: Goldenseal might elevate levels of digoxin in the blood.
 This could increase the risk for side effects of digoxin.

 - Tetracycline: Berberine in goldenseal may stymie the antibiotic ability of tetracyclines.